NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Electric Panel: Heating System Addition**

-Specifies whether the panel load heating sysem is an addition.
+Whether the heating system is a new panel load addition to an existing service panel.
 If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#panel-loads'>Panel Loads</a>) is used.

 - **Name:** ``electric_panel_load_heating_system_addition``
 - **Type:** ``Boolean``